 By the 1870s the mess left behind by picnickers on the banks of the river was already considered a nuisance [Bucks Herald 18th August, page via BNA February 2021].

 Great Western Railway offered special picnic party fares to Marlow from London and elsewhere.
-Favourite nearby spots were the fields near Gossemore in Marlow, Quarry Woods at Bisham, Winter Hill and Bisham Woods.
+Favourite nearby spots were the fields near Gossmore in Marlow, Quarry Woods at Bisham, Winter Hill and Bisham Woods.

-* my working out.
+* my calculation.
 Thieves must have felt it was their lucky day when they broke into William Suthery's Little Marlow home in the 1850s and found all three ripe for the taking!

 ©Marlow Ancestors.
-Use this material for family or local history purposes if you wish with credit to this blog and a link here to ensure my sources remain credited for information provided.
+You are very welcome to use this material for family or local history purposes with credit to this blog.

 Thank you to Jane Pullinger for her family's information.